Heritage Square (Golden, Colorado): Construction and demise

 In 1957–59, the core of Magic Mountain was built, including the Magic Mountain Railroad, Cavalry Post and Stockade, and Centennial City.
-The historic Eden Palais, one of the largest carousel rides in the world, was shipped in and put to use here.
+The Eden Palais a carousel ride, was shipped in.
 However, financial difficulties began to arise and further plans were changed or scaled back.
 One building of the Fairgrounds was built, the Forest River Ride area created in altered form, and Storybook Lane and Magic of Industry scrapped altogether.
-Arguably the most ambitious part did materialize, the Magic Mountain ski area, scaled down to a rope tow instead of a ski lift, but nevertheless one of the first ski areas in North America to be operated with artificial snow.
-The ski area was successful; unfortunately the theme park was not.
+The Magic Mountain ski area was scaled down to a rope tow instead of a ski lift and operated with artificial snow.

 After opening to the public in 1959, it encountered continued financial difficulties and ultimately closed in 1960.
-Famed New York City developer William Zeckendorf, and Cobb himself (who was not blamed for its financial downfall), attempted to save the park, but its fate was inexorable and its components auctioned off.
-Its rides went to newly forming Six Flags Over Texas, while the core complex stood idle for some time.
+Developer William Zeckendorf and Cobb unsuccessfully attempted to save the park.
+Its components were auctioned off, with its rides moving to Six Flags Over Texas while the core complex stood idle for some time.

 Rebirth as Heritage Square

 In 1970, the Woodmoor Corporation acquired Magic Mountain and set about to resurrect the park as Heritage Square, a theme shopping village of artisan shops and attractions.
 Opening in 1971, it featured several popular places, including the Metal Master, General Store, Glassblower, Gasthaus beer garden restaurant, and Cedar Chest.
 A group of comedy melodramatic players formed in Estes Park led by G. William Oakley took possession of the Magic Mountain Play House in 1972, as the Heritage Square Players, and opened the Heritage Square Opera House.
 In 1973, they retrofitted the building across the main thoroughfare for an auditorium theater, while the Christmas Tree shop opened nearby, one of the first year-round Christmas shops in the country.
-Also that year, upon Jackson Hill, the second alpine slide outside a ski resort in North America was built, which became another noted attraction.
-A historic Lakewood schoolhouse was moved to the head of the main street and became Heritage Square's wedding chapel.
+Also that year, upon Jackson Hill, an alpine slide was built.